CharlliePhillips/JIF-4328/service-monitor-RFC.md

 - Passing the following strings to dup
     - `"active"` Boolean indicates if a service is running, it is set to false when read, and set back to true by the service if it is still running.
     - `"time_stamp"` Unix timestamp of when service started.
-    - `"message"` An 32 byte limit string with a human readable message indicating the state of the service, and the time that message was set.
+    - `"message"` A 32-byte limit string with a human-readable message indicating the state of the service and the time that message was sent.
     - `"stop"` When called the daemon will attempt to shut down gracefully potentially preserving state for restarting.
     - `"request_count"` How many requests received in a tuple of ints (read, write, open, close, dup)
     - `"error_count"` size of error_list.